History & Recognition

 - 2013 - The IPA celebrates its 90th birthday.

-Throughout all phases of our history, our role has always been to to support and champion our members, and the profession.
-The framework of the IPA serves to protect and support our members and the SME/SMP sector, and to ensure our members gain appropriate recognition on a professional basis.
+Throughout all phases of history, we have supported and championed members and the profession.
+The framework of the IPA serves to protect and support our members and the SME/SMP sector, and to ensure our members gain appropriate professional recognition.